Robert has been living in a temporary home provided by Glasgow City Council for the last 18 months.

 And Robert is not alone on the frontline of Scotland’s housing emergency.

-Scottish Government figures being published on Tuesday are expected to show an increase in the number of people who are homeless or living in temporary accommodation.
+Scottish Government figures published on Tuesday showed the number of people who are homeless or living in temporary accommodation has surged to a more than ten-year high.

 Robert told STV News: “Realistically I’m in temporary accommodation but in the council’s eyes, I’m not here.
 Roof over your head?
 Shut up and get on with it.”